Virus quantification: TCID_{50} endpoint dilution assay

 The theoretical relationship between TCID_{50} and PFU is approximately 0.69 PFU = 1 TCID_{50} based on the Poisson distribution, a probability distribution which describes how many random events (virus particles) occurring at a known average rate (virus titer) are likely to occur in a fixed space (the amount of virus medium in a well).
 However, it must be emphasized that in practice, this relationship may not hold even for the same virus + cell combination, as the two types of assay are set up differently and virus infectivity is very sensitive to various factors such as cell age, overlay media, etc.

 But the following reference defines the relationship differently:

-From ATTC: "Assuming that the same cell system is used, that the virus forms plaques on those cells, and that no procedures are added which would inhibit plaque formation, 1 mL of virus stock would be expected to have about half of the number of plaque forming units (PFUs) as TCID_{50}.
+From ATCC: "Assuming that the same cell system is used, that the virus forms plaques on those cells, and that no procedures are added which would inhibit plaque formation, 1 mL of virus stock would be expected to have about half of the number of plaque forming units (PFUs) as TCID_{50}.
 This is only an estimate but is based on the rationale that the limiting dilution which would infect 50% of the cell layers challenged would often be expected to initially produce a single plaque in the cell layers which become infected.
 In some instances, two or more plaques might by chance form, and thus the actual number of PFUs should be determined experimentally.